-A quick comparison of the Acts quote of the Joel prophecy will reveal that there are a few slight changes in wording but nothing significant.
+A quick comparison of Acts 2:16-21 to the prophecy in Joel 2:28-32 reveals that there are a few slight changes in wording but nothing significant.

-The last part of the prophecy that predicts the future tribulation period which includes the return of Jesus Christ, the battle of Armageddon, and the establishment of God’s 1,000 year kingdom has not yet occurred.
+The last part of Joel 2:28-32 speaks of a future tribulation period which includes the return of Jesus Christ, the battle of Armageddon, and the establishment of God’s 1,000 year kingdom – all of which have not yet occurred.
 Joel and Acts say that wonders will occur in the sky, the sun will darken, the moon will turn red.
 These have not occurred yet and neither has the Lord Jesus returned.
-Daniel 7 and the book of Revelation confirms this.
-This means that the Joel prophecy was partially fulfilled immediately after Jesus returned to heaven.
-That is why the Holy Spirit quoted only the first three verses and the first part of the fourth verse of the Joel prophecy in Acts 2:16-21.
-The references to the signs in the sky, the sun, and moon were apparently included so that the quote was not broken up, even though they will not occur until later.
-The rest of the prophecy will be fulfilled later.
+Daniel 7 and the book of Revelation confirm this.
+Acts 2:16-21 quotes Joel 2:28-31 but only the first part of Joel 2:32.
+In the verses below, we highlighted the common portion of Acts 2:21 and Joel 2:32.

 It is important to recognize that it is common in scripture for hundreds and even thousands of years to occur between verses and in the middle of a verse.
-The study of the “Picture of the Antichrist” illustrates one such example.
-Another great example occurred in Luke 4:16–21 when Jesus was in the synagogue in His hometown of Nazareth and during the worship service quoted a portion of the prophecy in Isaiah 61:1-2.
+The study of the “Picture of the Antichrist” illustrates this type of occurrence.
+Another great example occurred in Luke 4:16–21 when Jesus was in the synagogue in His hometown of Nazareth.
+During the worship service, He quoted a portion of the prophecy in Isaiah 61:1-2.
 Jesus read the first verse and then stopped in the middle of Isaiah 61:2.
 The first part of the prophecy was about His first coming when He preached good news and healed many people.
-But He did not read the second part, since it is about the future – future judgment.
+But He did not read the second part, since it is about the future judgment.
 That will occur in the end time.
 Old Testament prophecies frequently have large gaps of time in the middle of a verse and between verses.